Bedfordshire’s flag was registered on September 14th 2014 following a campaign led by county native Luke Blackstaffe

 The campaign received the immediate support of Bedfordshire’s High Sheriff, Colin Osbourne, whose status as a high county official secured the flag the necessary county legitimacy required for its registration

-Before registration the design underwent a slight modification, with the blue and white colours representing the River Ouse, on the left hand side of the flag, being transposed.
+Before registration, at the suggestion of noted vexillograper Brady Ells, the design underwent a slight modification, with the blue and white colours representing the River Ouse, on the left hand side of the flag, being transposed.
 This meant that the yellow-white and red-blue colours of the flag were no longer in contact, as they had been in the original arms in apparent disregard of the heraldic “rule of tincture” which operates to keep two light colours or two dark colours, from touching one another.
 The amendment thus increased the design’s visibility and effectiveness.
 Similarly the blue of the wavy stripes was rendered in a lighter shade to improve the contrast against the black middle bar.

 Following the successful registration of the Bedfordshire flag, the Friends of Bedfordshire Society arranged a poll to select a date to be recognised as Bedfordshire Day, the winning date being November 28th, the birth date of local son, writer and preacher, John Bunyan.
 The inaugural Bedfordshire Day in 2015 was spectacularly successful with the Bedfordshire flag flown across the county.